 What is the message of the story of Jacob and Esau?

-The message of the story of Esau and Jacob in the Bible is that if we want something, we have to fight for it, and God is planning everything inside before we were even born.
+The message of the story of Esau and Jacob in the Bible is that if we want something, we have to fight for it, and God is planning everything inside before we are even born.

-The biblical passages show that this peace of mind was a peace of mind that came from virtue, it was a man who lived with God’s will doing good, unlike Esau who hunted, with a more violent and eager to rule character.
-Rebekah plays a role in this event, she overhears and strategically urges Jacob to steal Esau’s birthright.
+The biblical passages show that this peace of mind was a peace of mind that came from virtue.
+It was a man who lived with God’s will doing good, unlike Esau, who hunted with a more violent and eager-to-rule character.
+Rebekah plays a role in this event; she overhears and strategically urges Jacob to steal Esau’s birthright.
 At first reading, for those unfamiliar with Scripture, it appears that Rebekah tricks Isaac with Jacob.
 Before we consider that Jacob is stealing his birthright, let’s not forget that Esau sells his birthright to Jacob for a plate of food.

 - Rebekah sent Jacob away from home to safety, believing that things would soon return to normal.
-But time passed and Rebekah never saw Jacob again.
+But time passed, and Rebekah never saw Jacob again.

 - After losing the firstborn honor, Esau hated Jacob, his brother, and decided to kill him after their father’s death.

-- The last time the twin brothers are remembered we see them together at their father’s funeral.
+- The last time the twin brothers are remembered, we see them together at their father’s funeral.
 Esau completely abandoned his plan to kill Jacob after their father’s death.